hachyderm/community/community.hachyderm.io/content/en/docs/hachyderm/hashtags.md

 It's reader discretion for how many tags are "too much".
 One or two will likely be fine, and having every word be a separate hashtag is a chore to read.
-As a loose rule, around five tags per post should be a reasonable "upper bound".
+As a loose rule, around five tags every two paragraphs should be a reasonable "upper bound".

+We do not, in general, moderate hashtag volume in a post.
+That said, posts with a high number of hashtags _may_ be reported and moderated as spam.

 ## Don't misuse reserved hashtags

 What to know about reserved hashtags:

-* Can only be used for their stated purpose
+* Can only be used for their stated purpose.
 * Can be restricted across the Fediverse or instance-specific.
 * Misuse of reserved hashtags may warrant moderator action, this will be on a case-by-case basis.

 This means that these reserved hashtags cannot be used the same as general purpose hashtags.
-For example, you can include cats and caturday on any cat-relevant post you wish.
-You cannot use the FediBlock hashtag for any other reason than to notify other instance admins of a malicious instance or user.
+For example, you can include #cats and #caturday on any cat-relevant post you wish.
+You cannot use #FediBlock for any other reason than to notify other instance admins of a malicious instance or user.